FunkyMood/wow-private-server-ai-bots/README.md

 ### 6. Patching a read-only Docker volume without rebuilding the image
 Needed to overwrite client data files (DBC) living inside a Docker named volume mounted read-only by design (`ac-client-data:/azerothcore/env/dist/data/:ro`), to prevent accidental corruption of shared game data.
 Solved by spinning up a disposable container that mounts the same named volume read-write alongside the source files, performs the copy, and exits — no changes to the running service's Compose definition were required.
 Also worked around a recurring Git-Bash-on-Windows path-mangling issue (`MSYS_NO_PATHCONV=1`) when passing Unix-style paths through to `docker exec`/`docker cp`.

+### 7. Preventing a known crash-loop before it happened
+Research turned up a documented issue where combining a module with the Playerbot fork causes the worldserver to crash-loop on startup, traced to the Docker DB-import step silently skipping the module's SQL files.
+Rather than hitting the crash and debugging it after the fact, pre-imported the module's SQL manually against the `characters` database before the first full startup, confirming success by checking for the expected table before proceeding — avoiding the failure mode entirely instead of reacting to it.

 ## Custom Addon: GPSCopy